Depending on the hair type: So often you have to wash your hair REALLY

 Fine, Thin Or Greasy Hair

-If you are the same type of hair, you should wash your hair every day or every other day.
+If you have the same type of hair, you should wash your hair every day or every other day.
 The scalp produces oils, this sebum is visible more quickly on fine and thin hair and the hair looks greasy.

 These shampoos not only help against dandruff, they also reduce the fat on the scalp.
 This in turn means fewer washes.